 Upon Captain Wallace’s recommendation to Lord Daresbury, MFH of the County Limerick Foxhounds, Hugh moved to Ireland to take up his first post as huntsman.
 There he remained for twenty-seven seasons showing world-class sport to the Irish—none keener—and visiting sportsmen and women from around the globe.

 After parting from the Limerick, he came to the U.S. to help rebuild the Rolling Rock Hunt (PA), remaining there as Master and huntsman until 2007.
 From Rolling Rock he moved to the Saxonburg Hunt (PA) where he served as huntsman until coming to the Middleburg Hunt last year as first whipper-in to huntsman Barry Magner.
 (Barry is moving to Australia this season, and we hope to catch our readers up with him in another article.)

 “Hugh continually reinvents himself because of his love for his work,” said Juli Robards, his wife.
 “Transcending change is one of his great qualities, and I’m unabashedly one of his biggest fans!”

 Those who have hunted behind him are big fans as well.
 Tony Leahy, who grew up in Ireland, is first vice-president of the MFHA and serves as Master and huntsman of the Fox River Valley Hunt (IL).
 “Hugh is without question one of the best huntsmen I’ve seen,” said Tony.
-“I remember hunting behind him at Limerick, and I’ve seen him do amazing things!”To read more, a subscription is needed: Click here to subscribe
+“I remember hunting behind him at Limerick, and I’ve seen him do amazing things!”To read more, a subscription is required.
+Log in or click here to subscribe.